chris-k84/TcExplore/Design Pattern Zone/Src/Src/Factory_Method_Pattern/Factory_Method_README.md

 This sample was created to show the Factory Method Pattern applied to TwinCAT XTS, specifically creating the elements contained within an XTS system.

 The Factory is used to create instances of Mover, Track, Parts and Stations via an interface.
+The Factory Pattern is a creational pattern, it is designed to decouple the creation of objects from the thing creating them.
+By shifting the creation into a class we simplyfy the creation and focus the control of the created objects in a single location.

 You can find an explanation of the pattern here: